-Modes 1 and 3 Baud Rate = $$(2^{SMOD} / 32) \times (Timer \ 1 \ Overflow \ Rate)$$
+Modes 1 and 3 Baud Rate = $$(2^{SMOD} / 32) \times (Timer 1 Overflow Rate)$$

 The Timer 1 interrupt should be disabled in this application.
 The timer itself can be configured for either timer or counter operation, and in any of its three running modes.
-In the most typical application, it is configured for timer operation, in the Autoreload Mode (high nibble of TMOD = 0100 binary).
-In that case, the baud rate is given by the formula:
+In the most typical application, it is configured for timer operation, in the Autoreload mode (high nibble of TMOD = 0100 binary).
+In this case, the baud rate is given by the formula: